burn-research/reduced-order-modelling/functions/clustering/README.md

 The above vector has the following interpretation: the first four observations belong to cluster 1, the following five observations belong to cluster 2 and the last five observations belong to cluster 3.

-#### Helper functions

-This is a collection of functions that do auxiliary tasks in clustering.

 ## Function descriptions

 ### Bins of mixture fraction